ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/README.md

 ![image](https://user-images.githubusercontent.com/86561124/174450574-5e8e37c4-7b5a-42cd-b8bd-f3b49e3dfdb8.png)

-The Confusion Matrix was satisfactory , and the F1 score of my model was in range of that of competitors (https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification/code) who have used advanced techniques such as XGBoost , hence showing that the project was successful .
+The Confusion Matrix was satisfactory , and the F1 score of my model was in range of that of competitors (C:\Users\venka\Downloads\AnomaData (1).xlsx/code) who have used advanced techniques such as XGBoost , hence showing that the project was successful .
 Furthermore , the threshold can be shifted to decrease the number of false negatives .
 The data is as such that the anomalies and the non anomalies are a bit mixed , and hence we can't expect extreme high accuracies .
 F-Beta Score can also be considered as a better marking factor here if we wanted to emphasise over false negatives over the cost of false positives .